I’m all about combining favourites.

 - Spread macaroni and cheese into serving dish and top with BBQ chicken.
 Garnish with extra cheese and green onions if desired.

-*You could also cook the chicken in the oven, in a frying pan, or on the grill.
-For me, I wanted easy and moist, so I went the slow cooker route. **You want to stir frequently and watch closely, because there isn't extra moisture in the pot and you don't want the noodles stuck to the bottom.
+*You want to stir frequently and watch closely, because there isn't extra moisture in the pot and you don't want the noodles stuck to the bottom.
 You also don't want your milk to scald on the bottom of the pot.

 Mac and Cheese recipe adapted from Macaroni and Cheesecake.